hnuzhy/SSDA-YOLO/readme.md

 * **PascalVOC(2007+2012)**: Please follow the instructions in [py-faster-rcnn](https://github.com/rbgirshick/py-faster-rcnn#beyond-the-demo-installation-for-training-and-testing-models) to prepare VOC datasets.
 Or you can follow the scripts in file [VOC.yaml](./data/yamls_bak/VOC.yaml) to build VOC datasets.
 * **Clipart1k**: This datast is originally released in [cross-domain-detection](https://github.com/naoto0804/cross-domain-detection).
 Dataset preparation instruction is also in it [Cross Domain Detection/datasets](https://github.com/naoto0804/cross-domain-detection/tree/master/datasets).
-* **PascalVOC-style → Clipart-style**: Images translated by CycleGAN are available in the website [dt_clipart](https://github.com/naoto0804/cross-domain-detection/tree/master/datasets#download-domain-transferred-images-for-step1-cyclegan).
+* **PascalVOC-style → Clipart-style**: Images translated by CycleGAN are available in the website [dt_clipart](https://github.com/naoto0804/cross-domain-detection/tree/master/datasets#download-domain-transferred-images-for-step1-cyclegan) by running `bash prepare_dt.sh`.
 * **CityScapes**
 * **CityScapes Foggy**